AaruniAggarwal/OCP-mkdocs/docs/ocp_kvm.md

 Run this code from either Mac or Linux (Intel) system.
 For automating setup, see [OCP-UPI-KVM](https://github.com/ocp-power-automation/ocp-upi-kvm)

-:heavy_exclamation_mark: *This automation is intended for test/development purposes only and there is no formal support.
+> <i class="fa fa-exclamation" style="color:red;"></i> *This automation is intended for test/development purposes only and there is no formal support.
 For issues please open a GitHub issue*

 # Pre-requisites
 - **Git**: Please refer to the following [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions